signalfx/splunk-otel-collector-chart/README.md

 ### How to install

-To install splunk-otel-connector in k8s cluster at least three parameters must be provided:
+To install splunk-otel-collector in k8s cluster at least three parameters must be provided:

 - `splunkRealm` (default `us0`): Splunk realm to send telemetry data to.
 - `splunkAccessToken`: Your Splunk org access token.